 Directly or indirectly, divorce touches almost every household in Hoffman Estates.
 The divorce rate is quite high, especially for subsequent marriages.
 Additionally, divorce’s moral acceptability rating recently hit an all-time high.
 So, people who would have never considered marriage dissolution before now see it as a viable alternative.

-If your marriage is ending, the compassionate Hoffman Estates divorce law firm of Martin Delaney can help.
+If your marriage is ending, the compassionate Hoffman Estates divorce law firm of Andrea Heckman Law can help.
 We work with you to develop a case strategy.
 Then, we aggressively carry out that strategy, proactively communicating with you throughout the process.
 This simple and straightforward approach typically yields a long-lasting and cost-effective solution that benefits you and your family.

 Emotional Issues in Marriage Dissolution Matters

 Marriage is usually an emotional time, and divorce is usually an emotional time, as well.
 During both these life changes, it is common for people to experience mixed emotions, even if they are sure they are doing the right thing.